peterhudec/image-metadata-cruncher/README.txt

 == Frequently Asked Questions ==

-= Is it possible to extract metadata from allready uploaded images? =
+= Is it possible to extract metadata from already uploaded images? =

 You can use the plugin's methods like this: